-- Tips to help Scrum Masters help teams improve with curated coaching advice taken from our years of consulting and coaching experience.
+- Tips to help Scrum Masters help teams improve with curated coaching advice taken from over 15 years of agile consulting, coaching and training experience.

 - Linking assessments and recommendations to recommended blog posts by some of the most well known and experienced sources across the world – including Mike Cohn (my personal favourite), Jeff Patton, and of course linking to key resources in our blog.

 - Ensuring that the assessment inventory of questions was work agnostic, so that Scrum Masters for teams for marketing, HR and finance could also benefit from Agile IQ®’s curated recommendations.

 Every executive knows that access to credible, reliable and independent data is the key to making sound decisions.
 Yet, while many organisations are taking steps to empower their staff to make fact-based decisions, 41% of businesses struggle to turn data into decisions (Forrester, 2020) – most turn to intuition, gut instinct, self-reporting, and vanity metrics.

 Rather than turn to surveys of “team happiness”, with Agile IQ® we were finally able to supply executives with: